se-edu/se-book/uml/classDiagrams/associations/roles/outcomes.md

-* <span id="outcome-classDiagrams-associations-roles-one">:trophy: Can explain what is an association role :two:</span>
-* <span id="outcome-classDiagrams-associations-roles-two">:trophy: Can use association roles in class diagrams :two:</span>
+* <span id="outcome-classDiagrams-associations-roles-one">:trophy: Can explain/use association roles in class diagrams :two:</span>